 Method: A mixed-methods systematic review of relevant literature was conducted using the Preferred Reporting Items for Systematic Reviews and Meta-analyses (PRISMA).
-A targeted search strategy, using combinations of key words, was developed and databased searched included: PubMED, PsycInfo, CINAHL, Scopus- Web of Science.
-Supplementary articles were also included by hand-searching key journals and reference
+A targeted search strategy, using combinations of key words, was developed and databases searched included: PubMED, PsycInfo, CINAHL, Scopus- Web of Science.
+14 studies were included following review and quality appraisal.
+Using a thematic approach, data was extracted, coded and analysed.